-- Cookies are alphanumeric identifiers that we transfer to your computer's hard drive through your Web browser to enable ou - have the browser notify you when you a new cookie, or how to disable cookie delete similar data used by browser add-ons. such as Flash cookies, by changing the addon's settings or visiting the Web site of its manufacturer.
-However, because cookies allow you to take advantage of some of Amazon.com's essential features, we recommend that you leave them turned on.
-For instance, if you block or otherwise reject our cookies, you will not be able to add tems to your Shopping Cart, proceed to Checkout, or use any Amazon.com products and services that require you to Sign in.
+- Cookies are alphanumeric identifiers that we transfer to your computer's hard drive through your Web browser to enable ou - have the browser notify you when you receive a new cookle, or how to disable cookles delete similar data used by browser add-ons such as Flash cookies, by changing the add-on's settings or visiting the Web site of its allow you to take advantage of some of Amazon.com's essential features, we recommend that you leave them turned on.
+For instance, if you block or otherwise reject our cookies, you will not be able to add items to your Shopping Cart, proceed to Checkout, or use any Amazon.com products and services that require you to Sign in.